Non-Hermitian Floquet Topological Matter -- A Review: Backgrounds

-Here the $w_{\alpha}$ is nothing but the winding number of $\hat{U}_{\alpha}$ as defined in the Eq. (\ref{eq:w12}).
+Here the $w_{\alpha}$ is nothing but the winding number of $\hat{U}_{\alpha}$ as defined in Eq.~(\ref{eq:w12}).
 Therefore, by measuring the MCDs $(\overline{C}_{1},\overline{C}_{2})$ in two symmetric time frames, we can determine the topological winding numbers $(w_{0},w_{\pi})$ of a 1D chiral symmetric Floquet system through the relations \cite{ZhouNHFTP02}

-In the Sec. \ref{sec:Res}, we will demonstrate the usage of MCD to dynamically probing the winding numbers of first- and second-order non-Hermitian Floquet topological insulators in one \cite{ZhouNHFTP02} and two \cite{ZhouNHFTP06} spatial dimensions.
+The MCD provides a real-space complementary to the DWN.
+In Sec.~\ref{sec:Res}, we will demonstrate the usage of MCD to dynamically probing the winding numbers of first- and second-order non-Hermitian Floquet topological insulators in one \cite{ZhouNHFTP02} and two \cite{ZhouNHFTP06} spatial dimensions.